Applies to England

 Prohibited steps order

 A prohibited steps order imposes a specific restriction on the exercise of responsibility.
-This means that no step specified by the court, which a parent could take in meeting his/her parental responsibility, can be taken without the consent of the court.
+This means that no step specified by the court that a parent could take in meeting their parental responsibility can be taken without the consent of the court.

 Specific issue order

-A specific issue order is an order giving directions for the purpose of determining a specific question that has arisen, or may arise, in connection with any aspect of parental responsibility.
+A specific issue order gives directions for the purpose of determining a specific question that has arisen or may arise in connection with any aspect of parental responsibility.

-Example An order allowing one parent to agree to a pupil changing school against the wishes of the other parent.
+Example An order allowing one parent to agree to a pupil moving school against the wishes of the other parent.

 Child arrangements order

-A child arrangements order sets out the arrangements relating to whom a child is to live with and when, and arrangements relating to whom a child spends time with or otherwise has contact with.
+A child arrangements order sets out the arrangements for whom the child is to live with and when, and the arrangements for which parent they are to spend time or have contact with.
 It replaces the former residence and contact orders.

-Parents may first need to seek the permission of the court to share orders with third parties, including the child’s school.
+In line with their safeguarding duties, schools should ask parents to provide them with a copy of the most recent court order in place.
+However, a parent may first need to seek the permission of the court to share orders with a third party, including the school.

-Schools should note that court orders limiting a parent’s exercise of their parental responsibility does not necessarily prevent or restrict a school from carrying out their duties under education law.
+Schools should note that a court order limiting a parent’s exercise of their parental responsibility does not necessarily prevent or restrict a school from carrying out its duties under education law.

 Terminating parental responsibility

-While such cases are rare, in very limited circumstances, the court can also make an order under section 4(3) of the Children Act 1989 to terminate parental responsibility that has been acquired (except where parental responsibility was acquired through marriage of the father or second female parent to the child’s mother).
+While such cases are rare, in very limited circumstances, the court can also make an order under section 4(3) of the Children Act 1989 to terminate parental responsibility that has been acquired.
+The exception to this is where parental responsibility was acquired through the marriage of the father or second female parent to the child’s mother.